tele0x/free5gc-openshift/README.md

 # Free5GC on OpenShift

 Deploy Free5GC on OpenShift Container Platform. free5gc-openshift uses Ansible to create 5G Core NFs images.
 Ansible is also used with the k8s module to deploy and configure the 5G Core.
 The playbooks take care of creating the project and resources such as networking and services.
 The base container image is Red Hat UBI 8 but it should work with a Fedora or CentOS image as well.
-UPF requires [GTP5G](https://github.com/PrinzOwO/gtp5g) kernel module that works on specific 5.x kernel versions, as OpenShift 4.x uses RHCOS with kernel 4.x the best way to deploy the UPF is to use a CNV (Container Native Virtualization)
+UPF requires [GTP5G](https://github.com/PrinzOwO/gtp5g) kernel module that works on specific 5.x kernel versions, OpenShift 4.x uses RHCOS with kernel 4.x the best way to deploy the UPF is to use a CNV (Container Native Virtualization) Check how I built the UPF image

 ## Requirements